sethchad/node-express-lab/README.md

 # node-express-lab

-This was an in class lab to learn Node, Express, and Sequelize.
+In class lab to learn Node, Express, and Sequelize.